-Ijen volcano in south east Java, Indonesia was one of the most stunning adventures I had in my life.
-This untypical scenery consists lots of unique stories of people and nature phenomenons.
+Ijen volcano in south east Java in Indonesia was one of the most stunning adventures I have experienced in my life.
+This untypical scenery is a combination of unique locals’ stories and phenomenon nature.

 We started the trip very early.
 Got up at 1 am to start trekking toward Ijen crater.
 The road is quite simple, you just need to undertake few kilometers to get to the top of the crater.
 Try to reach Ijen before 4 am.
 It will give you the possibility to see the unique blue flames in the bottom of the crater.
-They appear very rare.
+Theis phenomenon appears very rare.

 Some habitats say that blue flames can only be seen once a week.
 We were lucky and saw this magnificent phenomenon.
 Many people are going down toward the crater so you don’t need to worry you get lost.
 Although you need to be careful as the slope is steep and dangerous walking down.
 It’s still dark when you reach the bottom of the crater, so the blue flames look amazing.
 Some of the gases condense into liquid sulfur, which pours from the side of volcano and flows down the slopes burning blue fire.
 The burning leaks are rare phenomenon to see anywhere in the world.
 You feel the heat and the smoke is so choking that it’s impossible to get really close to the blue flames.
 The scenery is so unbelievable as the blue flames spread over the surrounding rocks.